mind1990/trivia_api/README.md

 ### GET `/questions`

-Returns a dictionary of categories and questions.
+Returns a dictionary of categorie, questions, status and number of toal questions.

 Example:
 ```